 WHY WE NEED SANCTUARIES LIKE SKYDOG

 Many of our horses and donkeys come direct from kill pens or Auctions where they were hours away from being shipped to slaughter in Mexico or Canada.
 The American people spoke loudly not to slaughter horses here but now the result is that they are shipped over the borders to be killed in the most horrible ways imaginable.

 We do not eat horses - they are our friends and are classified as companion animals, not livestock, for that reason.
 However hundreds of thousands of them, including mustangs, are ending up on dinner plates in foreign countries and we want to bring awareness to that fact and ultimately change the law to stop horses and donkeys being shipped to slaughter by lobbying our Government to pass the SAFE Act.
 This would prevent the shipping of equines across our borders to be killed for their meat.

-Our other focus and priority is to promote BLM adoptions of Wild Horses and burros from holding pens and educate people who follow us as to the process and experience of having a piece of history in the form of an American wild horse.
+Another focus and priority is to promote BLM adoptions of Wild Horses and burros from holding pens and educate people who follow us as to the process and experience of having a piece of history in the form of an American wild horse or donkey.
 As well as this we aim to reunite families of mustangs that were rounded up and torn apart and to keep bonded horses and families together at our sanctuary.
 We believe that wildness matters, that family matters and that there is a better way to manage these mustangs on public lands to ultimately prevent more ending up at risk in bad places.

 Our biggest, most important mission is to shine a spotlight on ALL these issues and make mustangs and burros a talking point across the US.
 We want people to know the facts about what is happening to OUR wild horses.
 Using social media, local and national press and celebrity friends we can show how special, valuable, unique and beautiful wild horses are and stop them being rounded up, held in pens for their lives or - even worse - sent to slaughter for their meat.